tdg5/stats-learning-notes/chapter-08-tree-based-methods.md

 ## [Chapter 8 - Tree-Based Methods][chapter-08-tree-based-methods]

-Tree-based methods, also known as decision tree methods, involve stratifying or segmenting the predictor space into a number of simple regions.
+Tree-based methods, also known as [decision tree methods][glossary-decision-tree-methods], involve stratifying or segmenting the predictor space into a number of simple regions.
 Predictions are then made using the mean or the mode of the training observations in the region to which the predictions belong.
 These methods are referred to as trees because